a4a/2014-JRC-crse/README.md

 ## Getting there
 - Nearest airports are Milano Malpensa (MXP) and Milano Linate (LIN).
-- Transport between airport and Barza will be organized and provided by JRC.
+- Transport between airport and Barza will be organized and provided free of charge by JRC.

 ## Accommodation

 - There's a block reservation in Hotel Europa.
-The participants should mark it on the registration and JRC will make the booking.
+- The participants that want to stay in Hotel Europa should mark it on the registration.
+- JRC will book the rooms but the participants will have to pay, ~65 euros per night.

 ## Registration